FullSimplify/FullSimplify.github.io/_posts/2000-01-03-Geometric-Brownian-Motion-an-Option-Pricing-Example.md

 ---
 layout: post
 description: Simulating the Geometric Brownian Motion.
-We discuss Random Walk, Wiener Processes and the Black Scholes Merton model.
+We discuss Random Walk, Wiener Processes and the Black-Scholes-Merton model.
 excerpt: Simulating the Geometric Brownian Motion.
-We discuss Random Walk, Wiener Processes and the Black Scholes Merton model.
+We discuss Random Walk, Wiener Processes and the Black-Scholes-Merton model.
 title: "Simulating the Geometric Brownian Motion and an Option Pricing Example"
 subtitle: Simulating the Geometric Brownian Motion.
-We discuss Random Walk, Wiener Processes and the Black Scholes Merton model.
+We discuss Random Walk, Wiener Processes and the Black-Scholes-Merton model.
 excerpt_separator: <!--more-->
 icon: fa fa-area-chart
 date: 2015-02-20 12:09:42